cindyledev/freeCodeCamp/README.md

 - Implement map on a Prototype
 - Use the filter Method to Extract Data from an Array
 - Implement the filter Method on a Prototype
+- Use the reduce Method to Analyze Data